dreamcatcher-tech/network/Inbox/2024-04-15 1136 broadcasting diffs at time of writing.md

 So the request for a splice in the queue is really a request for a patch of a commit.
 Start with an active request, then sit back and get the broadcast patches that come out each commit that gets done.

+If you can actively ask for any given file, or any commit and get it, and the broadcasts are always the diffs ?

+Or just broadcast a splice that has all the changed files in it, and then listeners can just reassemble as required.

+One off channels are separate to the general diff channels.

+Commit channels send out splices generated for all changes.
+Listeners have to take what diffs they want, and deal with them.